Having a custom mirror installed in your home can totally transform your space – as long as you have your mirror cut to size.

 1. Laser Measure Your Space

-If your mirror needs to be installed by a professional – which is generally the case with custom mirrors as you want your glass to be mounted and set in place correctly to avoid problems like poor positioning and improper glue usage – your best bet is to invite them to your home to take the measurements for you.
+If your mirror needs to be installed by a professional.
+This is generally the case with custom mirrors as you want your glass to be mounted.
+And set in place correctly to avoid problems like poor positioning and improper glue usage.
+Your best bet is to invite them to your home to take the measurements for you.

 They can do this because they’ll have had plenty of experience with different made-to-measure scenarios.